Openscapes/2022-noaa-afsc/github-clinic/rod.md

-# The power of open science: publishing with GitHub
+# The power of open science: publishing with GitHub by Rod!

 We can use GitHub to publish on the open web.
 GitHub supports Markdown text formatting.
 For example, with Markdown: